Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Experiments

-\textbf{Comparison Group.} We compare Incremental Koopman algorithm with state-of-the-art Koopman-based algorithms (i) Deep KoopmanU with Control (DKUC, \cite{shi2022deep}) algorithm, (ii) Deep Koopman Affine with control (DKAC, \cite{shi2022deep}) algorithm, (iii) Neural Network Dynamics Model (NNDM, \cite{nagabandi2017neuralnetworkdynamicsmodelbased, liu2023modelbasedcontrolsparseneural}) with MPC (iiiv) Deep Koopman Reinforcement Learning (DKRL, \cite{gmm2021song}).
-It worth noting that all methods are trained seperately on 7 test suites.
-And for all experiments, we take the best algorithm-specific parameters mentioned in the original paper and keep the common parameters as the same.
+\textbf{Comparison Group.} We compare Incremental Koopman algorithm with state-of-the-art model-based control algorithms (i) Deep KoopmanU with Control (DKUC, \cite{shi2022deep}) algorithm, (ii) Deep Koopman Affine with control (DKAC, \cite{shi2022deep}) algorithm, (iii) Neural Network Dynamics Model (NNDM, \cite{nagabandi2017neuralnetworkdynamicsmodelbased, liu2023modelbasedcontrolsparseneural}) with Nonlinear MPC (iv) Deep Koopman Reinforcement Learning (DKRL, \cite{gmm2021song}).
+It is worth noting that all methods are trained seperately on 7 test suites.
+And for all experiments, we take the best algorithm-specific parameters mentioned in the original paper and keep the common parameters the same.

 \textbf{Metrics.} We introduce the following metrics to evaluate the tracking ability of our algorithm: (i) \textbf{Prediction-based: } we leverage k-step prediction error $E_{pre}(k) \doteq \frac{1}{kn'}\sum_{t=1}^k \| x_t - x_t^* \|_1 ~(x_0 = x_0^*)$ generally used for measuring prediction ability of given dynamics. (ii) \textbf{Pose-based: } To evaluate tracking accuracy, we evaluate Joint-relative mean per-joint position error ($E_{JrPE}$), Joint-relative mean per-joint velocity error ($E_{JrVE}$), Joint-relative mean per-joint acceleration error ($E_{JrAE}$), Root mean position error ($E_{RPE}$), Root mean orientation error ($E_{ROE}$), Root mean linear velocity error ($E_{RLVE}$) and Root mean angular velocity error ($E_{RLAE}$).
-Check \Cref{sec: def of metrics} for detailed equations. (iii) \textbf{Physics-based: } Considering the easy-to-fail feature of legged robots, for the same reference repository $\mathcal{R}$, we evaluate the average survival simulation time step $T_{Sur}$ (set 200 as upper bound, simulation frequency is 50Hz) for each algorithms, deeming tracking unsuccessful when $E_{JrPE}$ is larger than $\epsilon_{fail}$.
+Check \Cref{sec: def of metrics} for detailed equations. (iii) \textbf{Physics-based: } Considering the easy-to-fail feature of legged robots, for the same reference repository $\mathcal{R}$, we evaluate the average survival simulation time step $T_{Sur}$ (set 200 as upper bound, simulation frequency is 50Hz) for each algorithm, deeming tracking unsuccessful when $E_{JrPE}$ is larger than $\epsilon_{fail}$.
 Check \Cref{tab: test suites} for details.

 \textbf{State.} The system state $x_t \doteq \left\{ \right.$ of dynamics and controller includes the joint position $j_t$ and joint velocity $\dot{j_t}$ in local coordinates, root height $p^z_t$, 3D root linear velocity $p_t$, 4D root orientation $r_t$ (optional for humanoid and represented as a quaternion), and 3D root angular velocity $\dot{r_t}$ in world coordinates.
 All of the aforementioned quantities are normalized to follow a standard Gaussian distribution, $\mathcal{N}(0,1)$, in order to eliminate inconsistencies in the scale of different physical quantities.